 It’s important to put correct manual handling practices in place to prevent long-term physical and physiological damage.
 By using the correct equipment you are able to provide a practical solution to preventing certain manual handling injuries from happening to emergency service workers.

 The Mangar Camel and Mangar ELK emergency lifting cushions can help solve the problem of paramedics getting hurt whilst manually lifting someone off the floor.
-They can lift between 50-70 stone and are lightweight, portable, simple to use and take away the need to manually lift someone off the ground.
+They can lift up to 980lbs and are lightweight, portable, simple to use and take away the need to manually lift someone off the ground.